SpookySkeletons/lovr-playspace/README.md

 ## Configuration
 Settings are stored separated in the program directory, in `config/`.
 - `action_button.txt`: The button to use to do actions like placing points.
-(See the LÖVR documentation)[https://lovr.org/docs/v0.16.0/DeviceButton].
+[See the LÖVR documentation](https://lovr.org/docs/v0.16.0/DeviceButton).
 - `check_density.txt`: BROKEN!
 With how much line-density (in meters) to check if you're close to a wall.
 - `color_close_corners.json`: How to color the points you've set when they're close.
 Borders of edges of your defined shape, as well as your grid\_top/grid\_bottom.
 - `color_close_grid.json`: How to color the lines between the corners when close.